PlaidCloud/docker-entrypoint/README.md

     args: ["python", "main.py"]
 ```

-The second option is to set this as your entrypoint in the Dockerfile itself:
+Option two: use `entrypoint` as your entrypoint in the Dockerfile itself:

 ```dockerfile
 FROM python:3.7